You’re probably wondering – what does selling internationally mean? And more importantly – what does this have to do with me and my Shopify store?

 Design Integration and Level of Customization

-Make sure to research how the app will impact the design of your existing site, also look into the adaptability of your translation solution, for example, are there options to customize the language switcher?
+Make sure to research how the app will impact the design of your existing site.
+Look into the adaptability of your translation solution, for example, are there options to customize the language switcher?

 For those venturing towards making their sites multilingual for the first time, you may find yourself with lots of questions initially.
 Therefore, it’s important to check out what kind of support is being offered by the solution you choose.

-If you want to place higher on SERPS (and why wouldn’t you?) you need to ensure that the solution you choose is SEO friendly, and ideally, following Google best practices.
+If you want to place higher on SERPS (and why wouldn’t you?), you need to ensure that the solution you choose is SEO-friendly friendly, ideally, following Google’s best practices.

-When your metadata, including titles and descriptions, is translated you can target a broader range of keywords, this will improve your chances of ranking higher.
+When your metadata, including titles and descriptions, is translated, you can target a broader range of keywords, improving your chances of ranking higher.

 In baseball and in business, there are three types of people.
 Those who make it happen, those who watch it happen and those who wonder what happened’Tommy Lasorda

 - Will you make it happen?
-Integrating a translation app and get an edge over your competitors?
+Integrating a translation app and getting an edge over your competitors?

 - Will you watch idly while your competitors get ahead and diminish your market share?